 Television closed captioning

 Most modern TVs include the ability to close-caption as part of their built-in features.
 However, if your set requires an external adapter to add this visual aid, it qualifies as an FSA expense.
-In some cases, you can also claim the difference between the cost of a specially equipped television set and that of the same model television set that doesn’t offer closed captioning.
+In some cases, you can also claim the difference between the cost of a specially equipped television set and one that doesn’t offer closed captioning.

 Special telephone equipment